AndrewChild/The-Garden-Guidebook/README.md

   - safe-ish with one pad
   - The best of not the best (2 star lines)
 - should the upper garden be split into upper and middle?
+- History timeline
+  - Change subjects of sentances to emphasize nouns instead of people
+  - Add Ashima's FFA of New Horizon
+  - Put in some kind of cool graphical format

 ## Things that need to be done in the field

 ### Garden Main
 Routes to add:
 - other lines on Francois
-- right arete on bitchin corners
+- other lines on bitchin corners
 - earned V2s?
+- lines on the backside of the office?

 Topos to redo:
 - blowie